Hey, Radiant Rebels!

 - Allergies you have.
 Do you have allergies outside of foods?
 Perhaps seasonal?
 Or maybe dust, animals, molds, or any of the other billion things that people can be allergic to?
 Anytime we’re exposed to something we’re allergic to, we trigger that immune reaction that alters our skin lipids.
 Talk to your primary healthcare provider or naturopath about allergy testing if you’re unsure.

-Phew… so bottom line you’ll need to put on your detective hat if nothing is coming to mind BUT please don’t feel overwhelmed.
+Phew… so bottom line you’ll need to put on your detective hat if nothing is coming to mind .
+Don’t let this make you feel overwhelmed.
 Start with the simplest thing to tweak or check and dive progressively deeper as needed.

 Want some more eczema busting inspiration?
 Click here to see our eczema related blog posts.